TooCynical/TNN/PAD/readme.txt

 Plotting
     When running the demo, an image is displayed showing the state of the MSOM after training is completed.
+This requires python-tk and is therefore disabled by default.
     This image for one particular run is also included in the folder as 'plot.png'.